Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 - eat nourishing foods that you enjoy

-- get some fresh air before eating a meal - this may help to increase your appetite
+- get some fresh air or do some gentle physical activity before eating - this may help to increase your appetite

 If you can only eat small portions, there are some high-calorie ingredients you can add to your meals.
 This will increase the energy you get without increasing your portion.